 This is a hobby you don’t have to dress up for.
 In fact the more comfortable you are the better.
 No special equipment, no clubs to join – although some of the local Stitch and Bitch classes can be fun – and you can relax in your favourite armchair, while creating a family heirloom or two 🙂

-To get you started, ‘Fun Knits for Beginners’ is an instant downloadable from Etsy listed on our knitting page:
+To get you started, ‘Fun Knits for Beginners’ is an instant downloadable listed here: